Revenge tragedy: Other examples

 Elizabethan and Jacobean writers employed as many of these features as their plots allowed and freely made variations in them.
 Revenge tragedy caught their imagination and writers attempted plays of this genre with their own variations of dramaturgy.
 Shakespeare raised his revenge tragedy to a high intellectual and philosophical level by making Hamlet a virtuous, sensitive scholar.
-Cyril Tourneur exploited the morbid and melodramatic in The Atheists Tragedy (1611).
+Cyril Tourneur exploited the morbid and melodramatic in The Atheist's Tragedy.
 John Webster reversed the moral position of avengers and victims.
 In The White Devil and The Duchess of Malfi the victims of the so called revenge are heroic women and the avengers blood thirsty villains.
-In The Duchess of Malfi (1623) the main characters plot to kill their widowed sister who secretly marries without their consent.
+In The Duchess of Malfi the main characters plot to kill their widowed sister who secretly marries without their consent.

+Christopher Crosbie's book explores the connection between early modern revenge tragedies and the underlying philosophical influences, aiming to unveil how these plays addressed ontological questions rooted in classical philosophy.
+He delves into specific works, such as Thomas Kyd’s The Spanish Tragedy, Shakespeare’s Titus Andronicus, Hamlet, John Marston's Antonio's Revenge, and John Webster's The Duchess of Malfi, highlighting the philosophical elements woven into the fabric of these dramas.
+Crosbie's in-depth analysis reveals how concepts from Aristotle, Galen, Lucretius, and Stoicism are interwoven into the plays, shedding new light on the philosophical underpinnings of early modern revenge tragedies.

-Other examples of Revenge Tragedies include The Jews of Malta (1589, Christopher Marlowe), Antonio’s Revenge (1600, John Marston), and The Revenge of Bussy D’Ambois (1613, George Chapman).
+Other examples of revenge tragedies include The Jew of Malta (1589, Christopher Marlowe), Antonio’s Revenge (1600, John Marston), and The Revenge of Bussy D’Ambois (1613, George Chapman).

-In his essay Of Revenge, Francis Bacon wrote 'This is certain, that a man studieth revenge, keeps his own wounds green, which otherwise would heal and do well.'
+In his essay "Of Revenge", Francis Bacon wrote "This is certain, that a man studieth revenge, keeps his own wounds green, which otherwise would heal and do well."